osuosl/streamwebs/docs/source/usage.rst

 sheets, see the "Resources" section of this document).
 When you select one of these fields, you can:

-* View the site's compiled data in a table, or
+1. View the site's compiled data in a table, or
-* View the site's compiled data as a graph, or
+2. View the site's compiled data as a graph, or
-* Export the data as CSV file.
+3. Export the data as CSV file, or

-The Compare Feature
-"""""""""""""""""""
+4. Compare data between multiple sites.

+Comparing Data
+""""""""""""""
 The "Compare" button on each site's page allows you to compare specific categories of data across multiple sites, or with outside resources online.